sheilman77/dominating_sets_PatternBoost/README.md

 ## Troubleshooting

 Patternboost will typically start to write files from its experiment after 5 or 10 minutes.
-If you find that it is taking over an hour to write an files or show any output in the command line, something is probably wrong.
-Also, a very common error is that a file such as `search_output_txt_1` does not exist.
+If you find that it is taking a long time (e.g. over an hour) to write any files or show any output in the command line, something is probably wrong.

+A very common error is that a file such as `search_output_txt_1` does not exist.
 This error occurs when there is a problem in the program such that the first output file is not written, so the program cannot proceed further (since the output file is empty).

+Another common error is setting the number of tokens to be too small, which can cause the program to stop running.

 ## Setup
 Clone the repository: